Day 3, part 3: Aquarius Becomes a Lifeboat

 Attitude control selection switches on the MDC.
 Original scan via heroicrelics.org

 We've lost - The only advantage to doing it early; if we can power back - the LM back down.
 The only advantage doing it early is you can do a big burn now and a midcourse and then power the LM down.
 Otherwise, we got to keep the LM powered up clear until we get around the Moon.
 Plus it would be inside on the burn.
-I just hope the G&N hangs up on ... hangs in on this one - I'd sure hate to do that one manual.
+I just hope the G&N hangs up on ... hangs in on this one - I'd sure hate to do that one manually.

 Odyssey, Houston.
 Couple circuit breakers for you.
 On panel 276, on our Instrumentation Power Control, open CB number 3 and number 4.
 [Pause.]